5 Reasons Why Building an Analytics Capability is Giving You Heartburn eBook Now Available

 The 5 Reasons Why Building an Analytics Capability is Giving You Heartburn eBook discusses causes such as:

-- Cost of enabling an analytics capability is daunting
+- The cost of enabling an analytics capability is daunting

 - Time to value realization is often too long